Fail2Ban simple filter to block SQL injection attacks

 sudo nano /etc/fail2ban/filter.d/hacker2.conf

-Note: If you want to add a word such asThen go to /etc/fail2ban/jail.local and enter the following hacker2 jail - (The jail is set up to ban their IP address 1 day after one attempt):droptoresourcesabove for identification, and you want that word to be case insensitive, add it like so:
+Note: If you want to add a word such asThen go to /etc/fail2ban/jail.local and enter the following hacker2 jail - (The jail is set up to ban their IP address one day after one attempt):droptoresourcesabove to identify attacker attempts to drop SQL databases, and you want that word to be case insensitive, add it like so:

 |(?i:drop)|